Gurparkash-Singh/Taqdeer-Alitura/README.md

 Allow if admins, admin types, admin permissions, errors, permissions

 # For Cart Page
+- remove products
-Products - remove products, update quantity (optional),
+- update product quantities (optional)
-- an area to add discounts using codes and checkout button
+- an area to add discounts using codes
-- show applied discounts
+- an area to show applied discounts
 - show subtotal with discounts

-Then move to delivery

-Then payment and finalize
+- checkout button

+# Delivery
+- Ability to select existing address (if signed in)
+- Add User Details (name, email, phone number with country code)
+- Ability to add new address (regardless of whether a user is logged in)
+- Area to show subtotal, delivery, taxes and total

+# Checkout
+- Tap Payments will handle this portion